yegor256/ppt-slides/README.md

 as with [PowerPoint™](https://en.wikipedia.org/wiki/Microsoft_PowerPoint),
 but more precise, uniform, and visually strict.
-Check [this series of lectures](https://github.com/yegor256/ssd16) fully designed with the use of this package.
+Check [this series of lectures](https://github.com/yegor256/ssd16) fully designed using this package.

 First,
 [install it](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages)